hackemonn/car-scraper/README.md

 pip install -r requirements.txt

-3. **Ensure ChromeDriver / BraveDriver path is correct in config.py or the script.**
+3. **Ensure ChromeDriver / GeckoDriver path is correct in config.py or the script.**

 4. **Scrape car data:**